AdanMoses/personal-website/README.md

 - Displaying my resume as a drop-down menu
 - Displaying the contact me form as a drop-down menu
 - Potentially adding some Parallax effect to the SVGs

+## TODO

+Check buttons classes, need to run function for dropdown.